shipdocs/bastion-firewall/PRODUCTION_GUIDE.md

-# Douane Firewall - Production Deployment Guide
+# Bastion Firewall - Production Deployment Guide

 ## Overview

-Douane Firewall is a production-ready outbound firewall for Linux that provides Windows-like network control.
+Bastion Firewall is a production-ready outbound firewall for Linux that provides Windows-like network control.
 It intercepts all outbound connections and prompts users with GUI dialogs to allow or deny each connection.

 ## What This Does

-**Before Douane:**
+**Before Bastion:**
 - Linux allows ALL outbound connections by default
 - Applications can connect to any server without your knowledge
 - No visibility into what's connecting where

-**After Douane:**
+**After Bastion:**
 - UFW configuration set to "Allow Outbound" (Pass-through)
-- Douane blocks unauthorized traffic internally
+- Bastion blocks unauthorized traffic internally
 - Every new outbound connection triggers a popup dialog
 - You decide which applications can access the network
 - Decisions are cached and can be made permanent